So you want a big overland expedition truck?

 And big can bring its own issues. remember saying just add another meter onto the rear and it will be Ok.

-This list is not exhaustive to the downsides of the big trucks, we all buy them with our hearts and normally find are big heart will not get into anywhere but a motorway in Europe or an open desert in Africa, forget about getting onto any tight Moroccan village or mountain track.
+This list is not exhaustive to the downsides of the big trucks, we all buy them with our hearts and normally find are big heart purchase will not fit into anywhere but a motorway in Europe or an open desert in Africa, forget about getting into any tight Moroccan village or a mountain track.

 remember this.